SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

 ### Test the API\_BUSINESS\_PARTNER\_SRV

-To see if the setup was done correctly call the Business Partner API with the new user.
+To see if the setup was done correctly, let us test the Business Partner API with the new user.

-* Call Transaction /N/IWFND/MAINT\_SERVICE
+* Call Transaction /N/IWFND/MAINT\_SERVICE with your admin user.
     1. Double-click on ZAPI\_BUSINESS\_PARTNER
     2. Choose **Call Browser**